antontsv/apple.bin/README.md

 Completion rules can be found in `.sh` directory, if you use one-time [homeshick-based setup](https://git.io/all.files), completion rules will be installed and kept up-to-date automatically

+# Notable scripts

+`setup-osx` applies settings from .misc directory to your OSX, usefull for the first-time setup